pebblecode/wfh-api/README.md

 # Wfh node backend
 A node implementation of the wfh api, more details see blogpost: http://pebblecode.com/blog/hack-day-wfh-bot/

+in slack you can do:
+`/wfo`
+`/wfh`

+you will need to configure Slack slash [commands](https://slack.com/services#service_16). use `/wfh` and `/wfo` to point to: `/webhooks/slack`, use a post request and add the tokens to the apps environment variables

+### parameters
+message: `/wfh message:I'll be at home in my pants` or `/wfo message:I'll be at the stand up desk today`
+default: this allows your default location to be either `wfh,wfo`

 #Development && installation
 [Install CouchDB](http://couchdb.apache.org/#download) and run.